mesosphere/dcos-commons/docs/automatic-repair.md

 ### `TaskFailureListener`

-`TaskFailureListener` is used to notify the framework when a failed task transitions to the stopped state.
+`TaskFailureListener` is used to notify the framework when a failed task transitions to the failed state.
 This allows the framework to do whatever it needs to do in order be able to provider new offer requirements for relaunching the stopped task.

-### `AtomicReference<RepairStatus>`

-This reference will be continuously updated to contain the latest sets of stopped and failed tasks.
-This can be consumed by tests for inspecting the internal state of the repair scheduler, and it's consumed by the `RepairController` to provide an API endpoint.

 ### `FailureMonitor`